-Plagiarism in College - Facts and Consequences
+Consequences of Plagiarism in College and Beyond

 Sometimes, students will use information in their work that they are given by other students who have taken courses before them—not an entire paper, but bits and pieces, websites, paragraphs—even sentences.
 This must be done with caution.

 If it's found to be plagiarized data, the professor or instructor won't be interested in the explanation that someone else provided the information without citation.
 Whoever turns in the work is responsible for what is written.
 Failing a class or being expelled because of another student's laziness is simply not worth the saved time or effort.

 Plagiarism Is Symptom of Bigger Problem